dadonnelly316/airflow_on_aws/readme.md

 This Airflow deployment ships with Python 3.12 and Apache Airflow 2.9.0.
 This version of Airflow was tested with Debian Bookworm, so it uses python:3.12-slim-bookworm as its base image.
 Airflow is installed directly using PyPI (pip), and its dependancies and startup scripts are manually installed and configured without the assistance of any services or modules specific to Airflow.
 This project references Airflow's documentation and contains helpful commentary so that one can understand how to deploy Airflow from scratch.

-This project uses Airflow's [Kubernetes Executor](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/kubernetes_executor.html), and is safe to perform non-distributed batch ETL tasks directly inside of Airflow if your operators fetch data into memory in reasonable-sized batches.
-It is a common sentiment that Airflow is an orchestration tool, and should only be used to trigger your ETL jobs that are executed somewhere else.
-This is absolutely true for big data workloads that require distributed processing.
-Additionally, this is also true if your Airflow is deployed on a VM or a single node server using the [Celery Executor](https://airflow.apache.org/docs/apache-airflow-providers-celery/stable/celery_executor.html).
-By design, the Celery Executor doesn't isolate compute resources for distinct tasks that are running on a given worker, which can lead to OOM errors.
-The Kubernetes Executor will spin up a transient pod that's dedicated to an individual task run, and you're able to define memory limits to control memory that pod starts with and can request on your cluster.
-If Airflow is being operated at an enterprise scale or if your tasks have dependency conflicts with Airflow, then you could store your DAG code inside of an image separate from airflow and then invoke it in your DAG using the KubernetesOperator.
-However, the end-effect is the same if your ETL is performed inside or outside of Airflow, so it's reasonable to perform your ETL directly inside of Airflow for use cases where your deployment is limited to a single team.
-You will just need to make sure that your operators commit data in small batches so that you're not pulling a full dataset into memory.
+This project uses Airflow's [Kubernetes Executor](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/kubernetes_executor.html), and is safe to perform non-distributed batch ETL tasks directly inside of Airflow if your operators fetch data into memory in small batches.
+Memory limits should be defined for each task, and it's not advised to pull an entire dataset into memory.

 ### Productionalizing Airflow